 - Feeling a lack of pleasure from everyday life

 - Not engaging in aftercare programs such as 12-step groups following treatment

 Other alcohol relapse warning signs can include:

 In some cases, there’s also something called “dry drunk” behavior that can occur.
 This means that even though a person hasn’t yet relapsed, they begin acting in many of the same ways they did when they were drinking.

+For some people, relapse during recovery is an inevitable part of being successful over the long-term because it teaches them how to use coping strategies even when they’re triggered, but this isn’t the case for everyone.
 There are alcohol relapse prevention steps that can be taken, and these can be valuable because going back to sobriety after a relapse can be extremely difficult.